-7. Take on a festive tapestry!
+7. Take on a removable festive mural!

-Place all your lovingly wrapped gifts underneath as you would a traditional tree and there you have it - a beautiful small Christmas tree filled with warmth but without taking precious space from your room!
+Place all your lovingly wrapped gifts underneath as you would a traditional tree, and there you have it - a beautiful small Christmas tree filled with warmth but without taking precious space from your room!

 8. Embrace nature and go natural

 For those of you who are more inclined to a natural and bohemian style, hanging bunches of dried green foliage to mimic a Christmas tree shape is a wonderful idea.
 You could source your leaves and dry them yourself or buy faux for ease.
 We think this interpretation of a small Christmas tree is simple but beautiful!
 This style would be perfect for your bedroom, your living room or your hallway.